Feast of the Chair of Saint Peter

 It’s kind of funny to have a feast day for a chair.
 When we think of a chair, perhaps we think of a soft recliner into which our body lowers itself as if into a warm bath.
 Or our mind turns to a classroom chair, a chair in a waiting room, or one at a restaurant.
 But the chair the Church commemorates today is more like the heroic-sized marble chair which holds the giant body of President Lincoln in the Lincoln Memorial.
 We commemorate today a chair like the judge’s in a courtroom or that unique high-backed chair called a throne.
 These are not ordinary chairs.
 They are seats of authority and judgment.
 They hold power more than people.
 We stand before them while their occupants sit.
 Judges and kings retire or die, but chairs and thrones remain to hold their successors.
 The Nicene Creed even describes Jesus as “seated” at God’s right hand.
 The fuller, symbolic meaning of the word “chair” is what today’s feast commemorates.

+Against the farthest wall of Saint Peter’s Basilica in Rome is not a statue of Saint Peter, as one might imagine, but a gorgeous heroic-sized sculpture with a chair as its focus.
 To celebrate the Chair of St. Peter is to celebrate the unity of the Church.
 The chair is a symbol of Saint Peter’s authority, and that authority is not meant for conquest like military power.
 Ecclesiastical authority is directed toward unity.
 Jesus Christ could have gathered an unorganized group of disciples united only by their common love of Him.
 He didn’t.
 He could have written the Bible Himself, handed it to His followers, and said, “Obey this text.”
 He didn’t.
 Jesus called to Himself, by name, twelve men.
 He endowed them with the same powers He possessed and left this organized band of brothers as an identifiable, priestly fraternity specifically commissioned to baptize and to preach.
 In North Africa at the time of Saint Augustine, twelve co-consecrating bishops were canonically required at the ordination of a bishop, mirroring “The Twelve” called by Christ.
 What a profound liturgical custom!
 Today the Church requires only three co-consecrators.

 What is even more striking about Christ’s establishment of an orderly Church structure is its double organizing principle.
 The Twelve’s headship over the many is itself subjected to the internal headship of Saint Peter.
 He is the keeper of the keys, the rock upon which the Lord built His Church.
 This all makes sense.
 What good would a constitution be without a Supreme Court to adjudicate disputes over its interpretation?
 Any authoritative text needs a living organ to stand outside and above it to arbitrate, interpret, and define, with authority equal to the text itself, any and all misinterpretations, confusions, or honest disputes.
 Just as a constitution needs a court, the Bible needs a Magisterium.
 And that Magisterium needs a head as well.